krank-art/portfolio/pages/blog/hosting-naughty-images.md

 1. Create a bundle of the git submodule at `nsfw/` with `git bundle create portfolio-nsfw.bundle --all` (Git LFS files are excluded).
 2. Move `portfolio-nsfw.bundle` into a temp folder.
-3. Copy `nsfw/.git/lfs/objects` into a new folder `media` inside the temp folder.
+3. Copy `nsfw/static/` into a new folder `media` inside the temp folder.
+   > You need to manually copy the files.
+   > Git LFS in this case is useful to track what files there are and if any of them have changed.
 4. Zip temp folder contents (or move as-is, zipping binary files does not compress much).